luiscruz/course_sustainableSE/2025/p1_measuring_software/g12_databases.md

 ## Experimental setup

+The code for this experiment can be found in our [GitHub repository](https://github.com/HuibSprangers-leiden/course_sustainableSE/tree/code).

 This project will use a Brazilian ecommerce public dataset of orders made at Olist Store, containing real world commercial data which has been anonymised.
 "The dataset has information of 100k orders from 2016 to 2018 made at multiple marketplaces in Brazil.
 Its features allows viewing an order from multiple dimensions: from order status, price, payment and freight performance to customer location, product attributes and finally reviews written by customers."[^dataset].
 We selected this dataset since it is of relevant size to make informative measurements, but it is not unrealisticaly large for the development/testing phase of a database.

 From this dataset, we used 5 tables, namely 'customers' (99441 rows), 'geolocation' (1000163 rows), orders (99441 rows), 'products' (32951 rows), 'sellers' (3095 rows).